Touch-type Read and Spell (TTRS)

 In the second level, words are grouped by onset, vowel blend, and final consonant.
 This teaches phonics in context, helping students become comfortable with typing.
 Every fifth module focuses on dictation, encouraging students to type what they hear, which improves spelling and sound-letter mapping skills.

-TTRS is praised for its flexibility, and for accommodating different learning environments and needs.
-Teachers can use it in classrooms, assign it as homework, or offer it for extra credit.
-Parents can also use the program at home to support their children’s learning.
-The course encourages self-directed learning, reducing the need for constant guidance and allowing teachers to focus on students who need more attention.
+TTRS is flexible and caters to various learning environments and needs.
+Teachers can use the program in their classrooms or assign it for homework or extra credit.
+Parents can also work with their children at home to support their class work.
+The course is self-managed, lessening the need for continuous guidance by the teacher, and allowing the teacher to give more attention to students who have other needs.

 Touch Type Read and Spell pc